evellynsc/challenges/lineup_generator/README.md

 # Lineup generator
 ## How to install

-Lineup generator generates lineups using mathematical integer programming and open-source tools.
+Lineup Generator generates lineups using open-source tools for mathematical integer programming.

 ###Install dependencies
 Lineup generator depends on